autoevolution

 full description and technical specifications

-The bike was built on a double beam cast aluminum frame that housed a 41 mm adjustable HMAS inverted telescopic fork on the front and a Pro-Link adjustable HMAS gas-charged shock absorber on the rear for optimum suspension performance and handling.
+The bike was built on a double-beam cast aluminum frame, with a 41 mm adjustable HMAS inverted fork on the front and a Pro-Link adjustable HMAS gas-charged shock on the rear for optimum suspension performance and handling.

 full description and technical specifications

-In 2009, Honda started production of the VFR1200F, and the first models were delivered in 2010, keeping the transverse-mounted V4 architecture from previous VFR models, while the engine and transmission were completely new designs.
+Its production started in 2009, and the first models were delivered in 2010.
+The transverse-mounted V4 engine architecture was retained from previous VFR models, although the engine and transmission were completely new designs.

 full description and technical specifications

-The bike was built on a double beam cast aluminum frame that housed a 41 mm HMAS adjustable cartridge-type telescopic fork on the front and an HMAS Pro-Link adjustable gas-charged shock absorber on the rear for optimum suspension performance and handling.
+The motorcycle packed a 41 mm HMAS inverted adjustable telescopic fork on the front and a Pro-Link adjustable gas-charged shock on the rear for suspension.

 full description and technical specifications